intel/cm-compiler/llvm/docs/GettingStarted.rst

 ``llvm/examples``
 -----------------

-This directory contains some simple examples of how to use the LLVM IR and JIT.
+Simple examples using the LLVM IR and JIT.

 ``llvm/include``
 ----------------

-This directory contains public header files exported from the LLVM library.
-The three main subdirectories of this directory are:
+Public header files exported from the LLVM library.
+The three main subdirectories:

 ``llvm/include/llvm``

-  This directory contains all of the LLVM specific header files.
-This directory also has subdirectories for different portions of LLVM: ``Analysis``, ``CodeGen``, ``Target``, ``Transforms``, etc...
+  All LLVM-specific header files, and  subdirectories for different portions of
+  LLVM: ``Analysis``, ``CodeGen``, ``Target``, ``Transforms``, etc...

 ``llvm/include/llvm/Support``

-  This directory contains generic support libraries that are provided with LLVM but not necessarily specific to LLVM.
-For example, some C++ STL utilities and a Command Line option processing library store their header files here.
+  Generic support libraries provided with LLVM but not necessarily specific to LLVM.
+For example, some C++ STL utilities and a Command Line option processing library store header files here.

 ``llvm/include/llvm/Config``

-  This directory contains header files configured by the ``configure`` script.
+  Header files configured by the ``configure`` script.
   They wrap "standard" UNIX and C header files.
 Source code can include these header files which automatically take care of the conditional #includes that the ``configure`` script generates.